rpvnwnkl/DailyWriterTools/README.md

 ##Does Not
 - Opens text files of what you have written, for the day and for the month, for copying
 - Catch any errors: not sure what would happen if there were other files in directory
+- Cypher words so the text is unreadable to most people with computer help
+- Upload to 750 and NaNoWriMo at EOD or on demand

+##Problems
+- Determine why gedit can't open allWords file

 write one file, rewrites two new files and gives you word counts